 Eckhart Tolle wrote, “The more consciousness you bring into the body, the stronger your immune system becomes.
 If the master is not present in the house, all kinds of shady characters will take up residence there.”

-After realising this, I immediately apologised to my body for not being at home more often and made a life-long vow to meditate daily.
+After realising this, I immediately apologised to my body for not being at home more often!
+And I made a life-long vow to meditate daily.

 At the Ian Gawler cancer retreat, I was presented with the explanation that meditation is a powerful tool that helps amplify the function of our ‘Green Zone’.
 This refers to the background part of our innate intelligence that grows our hair, makes our heart beat, and generates cellular health without us needing to think about it.
 Investing attention in our Green Zone gives our body the best chance to do what it is designed to do: restore itself to optimal health.

 I have always found it difficult to ask for help.
 Mainly because I felt I didn’t have a good enough reason to ask for it.
 The consistency of single parenting and the act of always bargaining for time to have a social life had put me in a low-grade state of isolation and inner poverty.

 It may sound extreme, but having cancer finally gave me a good enough reason to reach out and ask for help.
 One of the first things I did was invite some of my closest friends over to my house.
 Together, we came up with a list of things I needed in order to feel supported.
 I found this very humbling, challenging, and life-changing.
 I have since learned to trust that I am worthy of receiving.
 This was overwhelming at first, but once the waterways were cleared, I started to thrive.

 Everyone I encountered was kind and forthcoming.
 I was overflowing with gratitude for well wishes, meals, household chores, and donations from close friends, family, and even strangers.
 I realise now that receiving help is in an ancient part of our healing.
 Each of us are designed to lean on each other and be held in our community.
 It is primal and restorative.